 Your internal search engine

 What are people looking for on your site?
 These terms are keywords in the vocabulary of your actual audience and should definitely be added to your keyword list.
-Do not forget to look at the keywords people filled in that didn’t get any results: this was stuff people were expecting but didn’t find.
+Do not forget to look at the keywords people filled in that didn’t yield any results: this was stuff people were expecting but didn’t find.
 You can look into the results of your internal search in Google Analytics at Behavior → Site Search → Search Terms.

 These keyword research tools should make it easier to create a list of relevant search terms.
 You should make sure to create awesome landing pages for keywords you want to be found on.
 You should also think about cornerstone content articles and a great internal linking structure in order to make your SEO strategy complete.
-In our SEO copywriting course we dive much deeper into keywords, landing pages, and long tail keywords.
+In our keyword research training, we dive much deeper into keywords, landing pages, and long tail keywords.